Peace Out: Plot synopsis

 The fighting continues and Jasmine reminds Angel of the prophecy that said he would play a role in the apocalypse.
-He never knew which side he would be on, but now he does - she's going to wipe out the human race with the last of her energy, and the blood will be on his hands.
+He never knew which side he would be on, but now he does - she is going to wipe out the human race with the last of her energy, and the blood will be on his hands.
 He tells her to go to hell; she replies, “You first, baby,” and then kisses him.
 Connor arrives, noting that once again Angel is involved with a girl who was Connor's first.
 Jasmine is thrilled that Connor is finally there.

-Wesley, Gunn and Fred search the hotel but find that everyone has taken off.
+Wesley, Gunn and Fred search the hotel but find that everyone has left.
 Lorne notes that all of the TV stations are off the air, which means that something big happened.
 Wesley realizes that Angel came back and that they need to find him and Cordelia before Jasmine does.
-Before the gang can get out the door, they're met by something surprising.
-On the bridge, Jasmine tells Connor that Angel can't defeat both of them.
+Before the gang can get out the door, they are met by something surprising.
+On the bridge, Jasmine tells Connor that Angel cannot defeat both of them.
 “You still believe in me, don’t you?” she asks.
 “You still love me?”
 “Yes,” Connor replies, before punching her through her maggoty head and killing her.
 Angel tries to comfort Connor, but he runs off.
-Angel heads back to the Hyperion, where he's shocked to see that the others are still alive.
+Angel heads back to the Hyperion, where he is shocked to see that the others are still alive.
 He tells them that Jasmine is dead and Connor killed her.
-As Wesley tries to interrupt and tell him something, Angel says that he's never seen Connor like that before.
+As Wesley tries to interrupt and tell him something, Angel says that he has never seen Connor like that before.
 “I think he’s gonna do something,” Angel says.
 “You know, he might--.”
 “End world peace?” a woman replies.
 Angel looks over to see Lilah in the office doorway.
 “Well, you already took care of that,” she says.
 “Congratulations.”